 Friday, 28 February

 A quick look at European cases diagnosed outside of Italy from February 24-27 reveals that 31 of 54 people (57%) had recently travelled to Northern Italy.
-Epidemiologists immediately realize that an unusual situation is building up and inform the Italian government.
+Epidemiologists immediately realize that an unusual situation is building up.

 Saturday, 7 March